-Put a healthy spin on your seasonal house cleaning, with these five eco-friendly tips for green spring cleaning.
+Put a healthy spin on your seasonal house cleaning with these quick and easy, eco-friendly tips for green spring cleaning.

 Unfortunately, many products that you find on your local grocer’s shelves are manufactured with hazardous chemicals as part of their main ingredients.
 But you don’t have to settle for this.

-They may do their job well but not in the way you might expect.
-Some of these same chemicals can be dangerous if you have breathing problems like asthma and can also damage eyes, skin or even those surfaces you are cleaning, if the product stays on too long.
+In fact, you might be surprised to find chemicals in these same products that could be dangerous if you have breathing problems like asthma or could be caustic enough to damage eyes, skin or even those surfaces you are cleaning, if the product stays on too long.

 But you do have a choice: go green.

-Always check the label for the ingredients.
-The rule of thumb is: If you cannot pronounce the words and the warnings are in abundance, you might want to consider looking for another option.
-In this case, you might want to consider going for those products with recognizable ingredients and that are not toxic to man or beast.
+Green Cleaning Tip: Always check the label of the cleaning products you use for the ingredients.
+The rule of thumb is this: If you cannot pronounce the words and the warnings are in abundance, you might want to consider looking for another option.
+In this case, you might want to consider going for those products with recognizable ingredients and that are nontoxic to man or beast.